ikumarapeli-msft/GA3Bash/java/README.md

 - Europe storage Account
 - Europe blob container

-## Optionally, if you would like to test on your own resource, you can follow this guide to attach a storage account to your own test resoruce.
+## Optionally, if you would like to test on your own resource, you can follow this guide to attach a storage account to your own test resource.
 - You need an acs resource, and a storage account under the same subscription to do this.
 - https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/call-automation/call-recording/bring-your-own-storage?pivots=programming-language-csharp#pre-requisite-setting-up-managed-identity-and-rbac-role-assignments

 ## Setup dev tunnel
 - Run `devtunnel user login` and login with your msft account or `devtunnel user login -g` for github.
 - Run `devtunnel create --allow-anonymous`.
-- Run `devtunnel port create -p 5000`.
+- Run `devtunnel port create -p 8080`.
 - Run `devtunnel host` to begin hosting.
 Copy the url similar to `https://9ndqr7mn.usw2.devtunnels.ms:8080` that is returned.
 This will be the hostingEndpoint variable.

 ## GA3 features/pathways to test BYOS (included in sample file)